 Elk Valley Coal has a 95% partnership interest in the Elkview mine.
 The remaining 5% is held equally by Nippon Steel Corporation and POSCO, a Korean steel producer, each of which acquired a 2.5% interest in 2005 for US\$25 million.
 The Elkview mine is an open pit coal mine located in the Elk Valley in southeastern British Columbia.
-The mine has a current annual design capacity of 5.5 million tonnes of clean coal but is currently undergoing an expansion program to increase the capacity to 7 million tonnes per year by the end of 2007.
+The mine has a current production capacity of approximately 5.6 million tonnes of clean coal.
 Capacity may be restricted for reasons including availability of truck tires and actual production will depend on sales volumes.
-At 2006 production rates, the Elkview mine is estimated to have a remaining reserve life of 51 years.
+At 2007 production rates, the Elkview mine is estimated to have a remaining reserve life of 22 years.

 The mine is a conventional open pit operation comprised of 14,700 hectares of coal lands of which 4,100 hectares have been mined or are scheduled for mining.
-The mine proper and the associated fee simple lands at Elkview mine cover a portion of the Crowsnest coal field that runs from just north of the Elkview property to 20 kilometres south of the City of Fernie, British Columbia.
+The mine proper and the associated fee simple lands at Elkview cover a portion of the Crowsnest coal field that runs from just north of the Elkview property to 20 kilometres south of the City of Fernie, British Columbia.
 The mineral reserves associated with the Elkview mine lie in the Mist Mountain formation of the Crowsnest coal field with the mine exploiting 16 coal seams in the area of Baldy and Natal Ridge, just outside the Town of Sparwood, British Columbia, bounded by Michel Creek to the south and the Elk River to the west.